WFUCSCCho/project-4-greebh23-1/README.md

 Insertion, search, and deletion running time (already sorted):
 ![image](https://github.com/user-attachments/assets/bc1fe0bf-6ac6-4b37-8d96-349546c4618d)
-The runtime for insertion is O(N) and the runtime for search and remove is O(log(N)).
+The runtime for insertion is O(N) and the runtime for search and remove is also O(N).
 Insert time has the largest runtime and search has the smallest runtime.
 There are some fluctuations in the graph due to the small amount of data.

 Insertion, search, and deletion running time (shuffled):